michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0020.md

 - n: a number of birds hatched at the same time
 - n: a woman's strapless purse that is carried in the hand
 ### Family
-clutch: clutched, clutching, declutch+;declutch: declutched
+- clutch: clutched, clutching, declutch+
+- declutch: declutched
 ### Examples
 - Raiders left tackle Donald Penn left the game clutching his left knee but Del Rio said he thinks Penn should be fine for next week.
 - Now the Lions may need one more clutch performance from their franchise quarterback to advance to the playoffs.